← writing

 the feature-map escape hatch (make xor separable)

-define a feature map:
+this preprocessing step is called a feature map:

 ϕ(A,B)=(1,A,B,AB)\phi(A,B) = (1, A, B, A\cdot B)